bipinasoft/angular-fundamentals/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Test Setup

+Install the karma-cli globally:
+    `npm install -g karma-cli`
+Some additional package requirements for running the karma tests, however these are already included in the `package.json`.
+Only detailed for reference sake.
+    `npm install karma@1.3.0 karma-chrome-launcher@2.0.0 karma-jasmine@1.0.2 jasmine-core@2.5.2 @types/jasmine@2.5.38 -D`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).